johandry/finder2d/README.md

 # Finder 2D

 Finder 2D is a package to recognize or find a target string or pattern in a source string.
-Both, the pattern and the source string, are bidimensional arrays.
+Both, the pattern and the source string, are bi-dimensional arrays.

 This package is created to solve the following exercise: